OpenSettings/open-settings-docs/README.md

 Welcome to the official documentation repository for **OpenSettings**!

 OpenSettings is a **centralized application settings management** system designed for **.NET applications**.
-It simplifies settings management by providing a structured and scalable approach to handling settings.
+It simplifies app settings management by providing a structured and scalable approach to handling settings.

 ![Demo](https://github.com/OpenSettings/open-settings-docs/blob/master/docs/v1/assets/demo.gif)